$18 an Hour Is How Much a Year: Is It Enough?

 - 20% on fun, entertainment, subscriptions, eating out, shopping, etc.

 - 10% on miscellaneous, e.g., repairs and maintenance around the house, insurance, etc.

-This may be challenging for some.
+This method is similar to the 50/30/20 method and may be challenging for some.
 If you have different needs, you may need to cut down spending in some areas, and put it to use elsewhere.

 If your basic expenses take up more than 50% of your income, saving may not be realistic.

 At the end of the day, the important thing is to make sure you allocate a certain percentage to each expenditure and avoid overspending.
 If you underspend a particular month, put that extra money into your piggy bank.

 Tips To Live on $18 an Hour

 Living on $18 an hour might not be the easiest thing to pull off, depending on your individual circumstances.
 But if you take some careful steps or make changes to your lifestyle, you will not have to worry every time you check your bank balance.